jonathanalgar/CustomCode-Analyzer/README.md

 #### Visual Studio Code

-To ensure real-time feedback for [compilation end phase](#analyzer-phases) rules (and not just at the point of build), you need to configure your Visual Studio's background analysis:
+To ensure real-time feedback for [compilation end phase](#code-analysis-phases) rules (and not just at the point of build), you need to configure your Visual Studio's background analysis:

 1. Open the command palette (_Ctrl+Shift+P_).
 1. Search for "roslyn".
 Set the **Dotnet › Background Analysis: Analyzer Diagnostics Scope** to **fullSolution**.

-> :bug: For the [code fix](#code-fixes-for-certain-rules) to work, you need to be switch to using the pre-release version of the C# extension.
-See [this issue](https://github.com/dotnet/vscode-csharp/issues/7802).

 ## TODO